-I haven’t had one since.
-I have often had flavour memories pop into my mouth and head over the years.
+I haven't had one since.
+Whilst I have ordered countless takeaways and food deliveries from restaurants around Perth over the years, I have often had flavour memories pop into my mouth and head over the years.
 It was about time I headed back to the pizza shop to see if they were as good as I remembered.

 The staff at the pizza joint flatten pizza dough then top it with pizza sauce, ham, sausage and cheese.
 It wouldn't be a chilli dog without chilli so they add their special chilli paste to your liking.
 How much is up to you and you can specify hotness anywhere from 1 - 10.
 We got one each.
 Mine was a four, Andrew's was an eight.
 Four was quite warm.
 Eight was a fiery, sweaty brow inducing challenge even for someone who really likes chilli.